RohitMalwal/DowVid-YT_Video_Downloader/README.md

 ## Requirements

-To run this application, you'll need the following:
+To run this program, you'll need the following:

 - Python 3.x
 - `yt-dlp` library